Mass celebrations are broadcast LIVE from the Notre Dame de l’Assomption Cathedral in Hearst, through their Facebook page:

 Office is open as needed.
 One can also visit the office in Moonbeam, at La Nativité de Marie parish.

-The mass schedule is noted in your weekly parish bulletin.
+This information is noted in your weekly parish bulletin.

 January 13, 2021